 In the dynamic landscape of cloud computing, Amazon Web Services (AWS) shines as a prominent player, offering a plethora of services that empower developers to build robust and scalable applications.
 Among these services, Amazon S3 (Simple Storage Service) stands out as a versatile solution for storing and managing data objects.

-Serverless Framework, combined with the efficiency of TypeScript.
+This guide takes you on a journey through harnessing the power of the AWS SDK client for S3.
+We’ll explore this integration within the context of the Serverless Framework, combined with the efficiency of TypeScript.
 We’ll build three Lambda functions that showcase different aspects of S3 interaction: generating signed URLs, generating pre-signed URLs, and removing files from an S3 bucket.

 By the end of this step-by-step article, you’ll be well-equipped to navigate and leverage AWS SDK client for S3 in your own projects.